neumann-nico/Cpp-Algorithms/README.md

 ## About
 This project contains a collection of C++ algorithms.
+It is divided into different topics like data structures for lists and graphs.
+Various algorithms are implemented on the data structures.
-It is divided into different topics.
-As build system CMake is used.
+As build system CMake is used and C++17.

+Currently, the following projects are implemented:

+Backtracking
+* SudokuSolver
+  * readSudoku (Commandline, File), isValid, isSolved, solveSudoku, printSudoku

+DoubleLinkedList
+  * addItemFront, addItemBack, removeItem, reverse, getSize, printList

+Graph
+  * operations: processGraphFromFile, get/set/delete Nodes/Edges
+  * algorithms: DFS/BFS, prim, kruskal, nearestNeighbor, doubleTree, branchAndBound, dijkstra, mooreBellmanFord, edmondsKarp, cycleCanceling, successiveShortestPath

+Sorting
+  * BubbleSort, InsertionSort, MergeSort, QuickSort and a performance analysis of all sorting algorithms

-As continuous integration, Travis CI is used and for test cases GoogleTest.
+As continuous integration, Travis CI is used which builds the projects and executes the given GoogleTest test cases.

 ## How to use
-The project can be imported into CMake compatible IDE's like Clion and Qt.
+The project can be imported into CMake compatible IDE's like Clion or Qt.
+The top-level CMakeLists.txt is automatically processed and the user is able to run the projects or the test cases.

 Alternatively: